mjarvismechengr/mjarvismechengr.github.io/_pages/telehandler.md

 classes: wide
 ---

-> *Project details have been generalized and visuals sanitized to protect proprietary information.
+> *Project details have been generalized to protect proprietary information.
 Images are shown for illustrative purposes only.
-Company branding is incidental and does not imply endorsement.*
+Any company branding is incidental and does not imply endorsement.*

 ## At a Glance
 **Project:** Fork Positioning + Side-Shift (FPSS) telehandler carriage prototype